CHC-Computations/Harmonize/README.md

 For instance, if you include a `public function register($key, $value)` method, you can register other active classes under the `$this->cms` variable in your class, giving methods of that class access to the system's resources.

+### Default classes
+####class.cms.php
+It's a content management system class.
+It contains basic functions that’s allowed to control content of the webpage.
+####class.importer.php
+Contains all important import methods.
+This class methods are working only in terminal mode (doesn’t take a part in web creating process).
+Methods of this class prepare data for solr by converting mrk fields and subfields into solr indexes.
+####class.buffer.php
+Contains all buffering methods.
+All connections with external api services should be realized by using methods of this class.
+####class.helper.php
+contains less important methods f.e. visualization, acceleration of code creations or other helpful methods which are universal for template content.

 ## Routers
 The /routers folder contains executable files.
 For example, the file: /routers/tests/test.php will be executed after calling the address of http://yourDomain/en/tests/test